StudioEtrange/mambo/README.md

 * Variables can be configured either through conf file or through shell environment variable
 * Shell environment variables override command line value which override your configuration files values which override default configuration files values

-* All default values are setted with defaults values in `env.default` except
+* All default values are setted with defaults values from `env.default` except
     * `MAMBO_USER_ID` and `MAMBO_GROUP_ID` which are defined at mambo runtime with current unix user
     * `MAMBO_DATA_PATH`, `MAMBO_DOWNLOAD_PATH` which are defined at mambo runtime

 ### Standard variables